Your cart is currently empty!

 Sedatives such as Phenothiazines are often prescribed to manage fear or pain aggression by minimizing the behavioral response and altering the sense of reality in the brain.
 Given that anxiety is often at the root of aggression, you might think that a sedative might help.
-Common medications like Acepromazine (“Ace” or “Promace” are particularly common, but sadly, they are a bad choice for aggression.
+Common medications like Acepromazine (“Ace” or “Promace” are particularly common, but unfortunately, they are a bad choice for aggression.

-Dr. Gary Landsberg states that “phenothiazines such as acepromazine are sedatives but do not reduce anxiety.”
-Dr. Jason Nicholas, describes Acepromazine as a “chemical straightjacket” lowering the behavioral response, but making hem unable to move or demonstrate the signs of fear and anxiety they are actually experiencing.
+Dr. Gary Landsberg states that “phenothiazines such as acepromazine are sedatives but do not reduce anxiety.“ Dr. Jason Nicholas, describes Acepromazine as a “chemical straightjacket” lowering the behavioral response, but making them unable to move or demonstrate the signs of fear and anxiety they are actually experiencing.
 He also adds that it increases their noise sensitivity which is not good for aggressive dogs who are already stressed.

 “Phenothiazines such as acepromazine are sedatives but do not reduce anxiety.” – Dr Gary Landsberg, Vetinary Behaviorist

 SSRI medications are not sedatives.
 They don’t scramble the dog’s sense of reality.
 However, the side effects of ramping on or off the medication may cause temporary lethargy.
 In most cases these side effects go away.
 In some cases, dogs who have been high energy due to anxiety may seem “sedated”on SSRIs to their owners when in actual fact they are finally acting normally.